jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.40 Subbasins

-Identifies the catchments, or sub-basin, draining to each link in a stream network..
+Identifies the catchments, or sub-basin, draining to each link in a stream network.

 *Parameters*: